originalnicodr/CuratorDiscordBot/readme.md

   - **!curationsince**:       Curate the shots that are less than a certain number of days old.
   - **!dawnoftimecuration**:  Curate a seated up channel since it was created.
   - **!startcurating**: Start actively curating the shots since the number of days specified by the daystocheck value.
+   - **!forcepost MESSAGE_ID**: Force the bot to post a message regardless of the amount of reactions. **ATTENTION**: a MESSAGE_ID that doesnt belongs to the inputchannel will crash the bot.
+Make sure to only force posts with an image in an attachment (aka uploading it to discord) or text with ONLY an external image.url.

   - **!setcuratorintervals**: Define the time interval (in seconds) between the channel reactions check.
   - **!setdaystocheck**:      Define the maximum age of the messages to activly check.
   - **!setinputchannel**:     Define from what channel will the bot curate.